Spring Garden Revival

 Official Website: Village of Plainfield Official Website

-• Schedule work outside of peak wildlife breeding periods
+• Schedule dethatching outside peak nesting periods

 Plainfield’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Plainfield enforces Illinois’ organic waste management regulations, including the Illinois Environmental Protection Act (415 ILCS 5), which prohibits disposal of yard waste in household trash.
+Plainfield enforces Illinois’ organic waste management regulations, including the Illinois Environmental Protection Act (415 ILCS 5), which prohibits disposal of yard waste—including dethatched material—in household trash.
 The Village’s yard waste collection program supports local waste reduction goals by requiring biodegradable paper bags or rigid containers for curbside pickup.
-On-site composting is permitted, provided residents follow setback requirements (typically 5-10 feet from property lines) and best practices—mix dethatched material with leaves or other brown matter, maintain proper moisture, and aerate regularly.
-For composting guidelines, collection schedules, and disposal requirements, contact: Plainfield Department of Public Works
+On-site composting is encouraged, provided it meets setback requirements (typically 5-10 feet from property lines) and best practices: dethatched thatch should be mixed with brown materials (like leaves), kept moist but not saturated, and regularly aerated to promote decomposition.
+For more information on composting guidelines and yard waste disposal, contact:

 14400 S. Coil Plus Drive, Plainfield, IL 60544